idmyn/rpgtodo/README.md

 To keep things simple, this script:

 - focuses exclusively on Habitica To-Dos, ignoring Habits and Dailies
-- will treat tasks deleted in Todoist as completed
+- treats tasks deleted in Todoist as completed
 - completely ignores tasks originally created in Habitica
 - assigns all tasks the 'easy' difficulty in Habitica
 - ignores Habitica's [task-based auto-allocation feature](https://habitica.fandom.com/wiki/Automatic_Allocation)